nxp-imx/meta-imx-iotedge/README.md

      4. Select "Set Modules".

    Configure a deployment
-     1. In the "Deployment Modules" section of the page, select "+ Add".
+     1. In the "Modules -> IoT Edge Modules" section of the page, select "+ Add".
-       And in the pop-up list, select the "IoT Edge Module".
+       And in the pop-up list, select the "Marketplace Module".

-     2. In the page "IoT Edge Custom Modules", fill in the fields:
+     2. In the page "IoT Edge Module Marketplace", search the module:
-       - Set Name wth tempSenor
-       - Set Image URI with mcr.microsoft.com/azureiotedge-simulated-temperature-sensor:1.0.6-linux-arm32v7
-       Click "Save"
+       - Input "Temperature" in the search bar
+       - Find the module "Simulated Temperature Sensor" from Microsoft Click the icon

-     3. Configure the Edge runtime setting
+     3. Save the configure
-       Click the “Configure advanced Edge runtime settings” button:
+       Click the “Review + Create” button:
-       - Set Edge Hub’s Image with mcr.microsoft.com/azureiotedge-hub:1.0.6-linux-arm32v7
-       - Set Edge Agent’s Image with mcr.microsoft.com/azureiotedge-agent:1.0.6-linux-arm32v7 Click "Next" -> "Summit"
+       - Check the module "SimulatedTemperatureSensor" is added to "modules" And its image field is "mcr.microsoft.com/azureiotedge-simulated-temperature-sensor:1.0" Click "Create"

    View the module on your device
-     Wait for several minutes until tempSenor deploy and runs on the i.MX Device Find the module "tempSenor" by:
+     Wait for several minutes until SimulatedTemperatureSensor deploy and runs on the i.MX Device Find the module "SimulatedTemperatureSensor" by:
      $: iotedge list

+     As default, SimulatedTemperatureSensor will send 500 messages, at an interval of 5 seconds.
+     The message is like:
+        04/15/2020 14:05:16> Sending message: 1, Body: [{"machine":{"temperature":22.033405139941443,"pressure":1.1177296994869999},"ambient":{"temperature":21.073038873995205,"humidity":24},"timeCreated]
+     Check log by:
+     $: iotedge logs SimulatedTemperatureSensor